vinahost/DevOps/Programming-Langguage/Python/Python-4-Concepts.md

 ## Functions

-Functions are reusable chunks of code with argument/parameters and return values.
+**Functions** are reusable chunks of code with argument/parameters and return values.
-Using the `def` keyword in Python, you can define a function.
+Using the `def` keyword in **Python**, you can define a function.
 In your programme, functions can be used to encapsulate complex logic and can be called several times.
-Functions can also be used to simplify code and make it easier to read.
+**Functions** can also be used to simplify code and make it easier to read.
 Here is an illustration of a function that adds two numbers:

 ``` python
 # function has two arguments num1 and num2